AncientGrief/DFU-ModSettingsChecker/README.md

 The `ModSettingsChecker.cs` script allows you to easily check other mod's settings and show an error in the start menu, if the mod is installed and one or more setting values interfer with your own mod.

 # How to use
+## Installation
+Simply copy the `ModSettingsChecker.cs` to your project/mod.

 ## CSV
 You can add a comma separated `.csv` file to your mod (don't forget to add it to the .dfmod with the Mod Builder).
 Mod Settings Checker can then read it's contents and automatically show it's results.